You are here

 What are the holes over Jefferson's bed?
 Jefferson remodeled Monticello extensively in the 1790s.
 In his bedroom he added a skylight and a partition wall to form a bed alcove below and a closet above.
 The closet was reached by a steep stair or ladder.
 The elliptical openings in the closet provided light and ventilation. [top]

 What was the Dome Room used for?
-The use of the room under the dome, which Jefferson sometimes called the "sky-room," is not known with certainty; at times it served as a bedroom for a married grandson, as a storeroom, and probably as a playroom for the grandchildren. [top]
+The use of the Dome Room, which Jefferson sometimes called the "sky-room," is not known with certainty; at times it served as a bedroom for a married grandson, as a storeroom, and probably as a playroom for the grandchildren. [top]

 How many of the house furnishings are original?
 About 60 percent of the furnishings on display at Monticello are or may be items original to Jefferson.
 Other items are period pieces or reproductions of original pieces.
-In 1993, the Foundation commemorated the 250th anniversary of the birth of Thomas Jefferson with a catalog and loan exhibition, "The Worlds of Thomas Jefferson at Monticello."
+In 1993, the Thomas Jefferson Foundation commemorated the 250th anniversary of Jefferson's birth with a catalog and loan exhibition, "The Worlds of Thomas Jefferson at Monticello."
 More than 150 objects and works of art once belonging to Jefferson returned to Monticello, and many of those items remain on exhibit. [top]

-- Beiswanger, William.
-Monticello in Measured Drawings.
+- Beiswanger, William L. Monticello in Measured Drawings.
 Charlottesville: Thomas Jefferson Memorial Foundation, 1998.

 - Stein, Susan R. The Worlds of Thomas Jefferson at Monticello.
-Charlottesville: Thomas Jefferson Foundation, Published by Harry N. Abrams, Inc., 1993.
+New York: Harry N. Abrams, Inc., 1993.